 Cons:

 - 6 languages.
-No voice cloning, no emotion control, no engine SDKs
+No voice cloning, no emotion control

 - Self-hosted only.
 Studios maintain their own infrastructure